Exploring the World

 Crocodiles in San Blas

 We’ve now spent 4 months enjoying San Blas and much to our surprise crocodiles are a bit more prevalent here than we first thought.
-When we came to San Blas we read that they only stayed close to the mainland, in the rivers there, but have since discovered that they...
+When we came to San Blas we read that they...

 Visitors in San Blas